 This close circle of humanists in Haarlem also likely included intellectuals such as Ampzing’s best friend, the noted scholar Daniel Heinsius, who wrote the ironical Latin oration Laus pediculi (In Praise of the Louse, 1609) along with highbrow Senecan tragedies.[note 70]
 Clearly, as with Erasmus and the rhetoricians, the Haarlem literati were not above mixing levels of rhetoric in their works.
 The Dutch scholars in Ampzing and Scriverius’ circle were well-versed in Lucianic irony, the seriocomic pastoral of Theocritus, and the liberal stoicism of Seneca.

 Considering our central topic of the traditional social inversion of Saturnalia, it bears mentioning that Stoics, closely read by the Haarlem intelligentsia, specialized in notions of clemency and magnanimous apologetics for slaves and the lower classes.[note 71]
-In light of the abundant interest in Saturnalia and Stoicism among the Haarlem elite, we should re-address contemporary images of beggars and carnival participants in a more sympathetic light.
-In particular, the imagery of fools and idlers in Ampzing’s posthumously published Mirror of the vanity and unrestrainedness of our age (1633) whose engraved image of Death was previously mentioned in reference to Leyster’s painting of The Last Drop, rallied as evidence for heavy-handed moralizing.[note 72]
+In light of the abundant interest in Saturnalia and Stoicism among the Haarlem elite, we should re-address contemporary images of beggars and carnival participants in a more sympathetic light: in particular, the imagery of fools and idlers in Ampzing’s posthumously published Mirror of the vanity and unrestrainedness of our age (1633) whose engraved image of Death was previously mentioned in reference to Leyster’s painting of The Last Drop as evidence for heavy-handed moralizing.[note 72]

 With their provocative jests and jolly demeanor that scoff at Lenten abstemiousness, the youths in Molenaer and Leyster’s pendants are not only similar to the ambiguous fools in Ampzing’s writing, but fulfill a similar role to that of Pickleherring, a licentious clown always thirsty for libations, ironically due to his steady diet of salted Lenten fish.
 Like the Merry Trio, Pickleherring’s carnivalesque demeanor was jolly and provocative—a necessary merriment to chase away the doldrums of the saturnine winter.